 What is living with intention?

 Simply put, living with intention is living with a plan.
 It’s all about making stuff happen instead of letting stuff happen to you, about staying on your path and not getting sidetracked by life’s distractions.

 One way to think about living with intention is to think of life as a series of choices you have to make.
 While there are things that will influence your choices and you may not have all of the options all of the time, you are in charge of choosing your own path.

-Another close, yet distinct phenomenon is slow living, which is all about only filling your life with things that are important and have meaning and value, and decreasing clutter in all areas of life, from your leisure time to your surroundings.
+Another close, yet distinct phenomenon is slow living, which is all about only filling your life with things that are important and have meaning and value, and decreasing clutter in all areas of life.

 Slow living means curating all areas of your life carefully and with intention.
 Every object and action serves a purpose, and nothing is there just for the sake of it.
 As an antithesis to fast fashion, fast food and the generally fast pace of modern life, it’s about finding contentment in simplicity.

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.Antoine de Saint-Exupéry

 💡 By the way: Do you find it hard to be happy and in control of your life?
 It may not be your fault.
 If you want to start feeling better, we've condensed the information of 100's of our articles into a 10-step mental health cheat sheet to help you be more in control. 👇

 But it doesn't have to be!
 These 10 tips will protect you from anything that's trying to steal your happiness!

 Why is living with intention good for you?